 Our surgeons use one of two approaches: anterior or posterior.
-The posterior approach requires the surgeon make an incision in the back of the hip.
+The posterior approach requires the surgeon to make an incision near the front of the the hip.
 This approach provides indirect access to the sacroiliac joints and is used when there is arthritis in both of the joints.

-The anterior approach requires the surgeon make an incision in the front of the hip and provides direct access to the sacroiliac joints.
-This approach is used when there is instability or damage to one of the joints.
+The anterior approach requires the surgeon to make an incision in the front near the hip and provides direct access to the sacroiliac joints.
+This approach is used when there is instability or damage to only one of the joints.